Veronica With Four Eyes

 Thinking about a student’s usable vision

 When writing drill for a student with low vision, it is helpful to think about their usable vision and make sure that they would be able to march successfully with the given instructions.
 For example, a student with limited peripheral vision in their left eye may not feel comfortable with leading a line of people in moving to the left, which was the case for one of my friends.
-While I don’t recommend giving the student overly simple drill unless they ask for it, or having them just stand off to the side, it can be helpful to know about their visual impairment so that they aren’t put in a disorienting situation.
+While I don’t recommend giving the student overly simple drill unless they ask for it, or having them just stand off to the side, it can be helpful to know about their visual impairment so that they aren’t put in a disorienting situation, or to give them the opportunity to set boundaries or limitations with the director/choreographer without fear of repercussion.

 Related links